 Why new customers are vital for practice success

-Recent research by Henry Schein Veterinary Solutions reveals that client acquisition is described by many veterinary practice owners as ‘challenging’.
+Our recent research reveals that client acquisition is described by many veterinary practice owners as ‘challenging’.
 This is understandable; gaining new clients isn’t easy – it’s an endeavour that requires planning, research, time, effort and financial investment.